singnet/das-query-engine/docs/Deployment-Process.md

 5. Select the "Vultr Build" workflow in Actions and run it manually.

 Manually trigger the 'Vultr Build' workflow via the 'Actions' tab in the repository.
-Ensure the master branch is selected, then input the desired version number following the format v1.0.0 or 1.0.0.
+Ensure the master branch is selected, then input the desired version number following the format 1.0.0.
 Next, choose 'das-query-engine' from the dropdown menu, and finally, click 'Run workflow' to proceed.

 ![Vultr Build Workflow](assets/img51.jpg)